This legislative ask is designed to be shared with your members of Congress and their staff.

 - An estimated 22% of gun transfers take place without a background check, usually online or at gun shows.

-- S. 42 would require unlicensed dealers, like those over the internet or at gun shows, to use the same background check system as licensed dealers.
+- Universal background checks would require unlicensed dealers, like those over the internet or at gun shows, to use the same background check system as licensed dealers.

-- The vast majority of Americans support universal background checks.
-Polls consistently show more than 90% of gun owners and non-gun owners support the policy.
+- The vast majority of Americans support universal background checks, with polls consistently showing more than 90% of gun owners and non-gun owners supporting the policy.
 Background checks also have strong support among NRA members, with at least 69% supporting comprehensive background checks.